This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Those extra layers aren’t worth it if your final product can’t be used as intended.

-So, lower your canvas size and DPI to a level that works for your art project.
+So, lower your canvas size to a level that works for your art project.
 This requires some planning ahead.
-Before getting started with your work, think about how you plan to use it and what canvas size and DPI you need as a result.
+Before getting started with your work, think about how you plan to use it and what canvas size you need as a result.

 Procreate layer limits can be frustrating.
 But, if you learn how to master them, you’ll get into a nice rhythm with using them that you won’t even have to think twice about after awhile.